 Brad Smith, Golf (2004–06)

-Smith is the first golfer to be selected to the IHCC Hall of Fame.
-He was the medalist at the NJCAA National Tournament as a sophomore, a performance that included a round of 62.
-He was a first–team All–American as a soph after being named second–team All–American in his freshman season following a seventh–place finish at the national meet.
+Smith is the first golfer to be elected to the IHCC Hall of Fame.
+He was the medalist at the NJCAA National Tournament as a sophomore and his winning score of 271 included an IHCC school-record 62 in the second round.
+He was a first–team All–American as a soph after being named second–team All–American in his freshman season when he had a seventh–place finish at the national meet.
 Smith had a stroke average of 74.0 his freshman year and won three tournament titles.
-He lowered his stroke average to 72.8 the next year and had three top–five finishes.
-After leaving IHCC, Smith attended the University of Alabama–Birmingham where he was named the Conference Newcomer of the Year as a junior.
+He lowered his stroke average to 72.8 the next year and had four top–five finishes.
+After graduating from IHCC, Smith attended the University of Alabama–Birmingham where he was named the Conference Newcomer of the Year as a junior.
 His senior season Smith was chosen for the All–Southeast Region team and was first–team all–conference.
 He was a conference all–academic choice both years at UAB.
 Smith has played golf professionally since 2008.

 Kelly Uhde–Coulter, Softball (1994–96)

 The IHCC softball program's first two–time first–team All–American, Uhde–Coulter had a dominant career at Indian Hills, helping lead her team to two National Tournament appearances.
 Uhde–Coulter was named first–team All–Region twice and was voted the team MVP and the Most Outstanding Offensive Player in the region following her sophomore season.
 She is prominent in the IHCC record book, ranking first all–time in batting average, hits, RBIs, home runs, on–base percentage, and slugging percentage.
-Among the single–season leaders, she is first in batting average, total bases, RBIs and on–base percentage and second in slugging percentage, doubles and hits.
-Uhde–Coulter's 94 RBIs in the 1995 season was, at that time, the second–highest total for a single season in the NJCAA.
-Before embarking on her IHCC career, Uhde-Coulter put up some big offensive numbers at Ottumwa High School, where she earned all-state honors four times and still holds the school records for homers in a season (14), homers in a career (31) and career slugging percentage (.911).
+In single–season stats, she is first in batting average, total bases, RBIs and on–base percentage and second in slugging percentage, doubles and hits.
+Her 94 RBIs in the 1995 season was, at that time, the second–highest total for a single season in the NJCAA.
+Before embarking on her IHCC career, Uhde-Coulter put up some big offensive numbers at Ottumwa High School, where she earned all-state honors four times and still holds the school records for homers in a season (14) and in a career (31), and is tops in career slugging percentage (.911).

 Dr. Lyle Hellyer, Lifetime Contributor

-In 40 years, Hellyer made a lasting impact on the athletic programs at Centerville Junior College, Centerville Community College and Indian Hills Community College.
-A former high school coach, Hellyer was hired in 1961 as the Dean of Centerville Junior College.
-He became the Vice President of Academic Affairs when CJC merged with what was then known as Merged Area XV Community College.
-In 1973, Hellyer was named President of IHCC, a job he held until his retirement in 2001.
-Two years after he arrived in Centerville, Hellyer started a football program at CJC and it quickly became one of the top junior college programs in the country.
+For 40 years, Hellyer made a lasting impact on the athletic programs at Centerville Junior College, Centerville Community College and Indian Hills Community College.
+A former high school coach in Missouri, Hellyer was hired in 1961 as the Dean of Centerville Junior College.
+He later became the Vice President of Academic Affairs and, in 1973, Hellyer was named President of IHCC, a job he held until his retirement in 2001.
+Two years after he arrived in Centerville, Hellyer started a football program on campus and it quickly became one of the top junior college programs in the country.
 Hellyer also started the volleyball program on the Ottumwa campus in the 1990s and he strengthened the other sports at the college during his tenure, making every one of them a national title contender.
 Under his presidency, there were an unprecedented three straight national championships in basketball, a national title in golf, 11 national tournament appearances in softball and five trips to the Junior College World Series for the IHCC baseball team.
 From his retirement home in Arizona, Hellyer has maintained a keen interest in the college's athletic programs.

 Bob Traxler, Lifetime Contributor